uci-uav-forge/uavf/docs/contributing.rst

 We have attempted to make writing documentation as easy as possible -- and as close to the codebase as possible!
 This documentation contains documentation that people have written manually (such as this guide).
 This manual documentation is written in a format called reStructuredText, which is a commonly-used format for software documentation.
 To get started writing manual documentation with reStructuredText, read the `reStructuredText Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.

 The second type of documentation is the auto-generated documentation.
 This documentation is generated from in-line comments in the codebase.
-You don't need to touch anything in the `docs/` folder to write this documentation -- just comment your code, and your comments are added to the API page (:py:mod:`odcl`) automatically.
+You don't need to touch anything in the `docs/` folder to write this documentation -- just comment your code, and your comments are added to the API page (:py:package:`uavfpy`) automatically.
 The API page will rebuild itself automatically whenever pushes are made to the ``main`` branch of the repository.

 We use `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ and a tool called `Sphinx Autoapi <https://github.com/readthedocs/sphinx-autoapi>`_ to automatically generate descriptions and API documentation for any class or method with a numpy-formatted docstring.
 This tool automatically parses the codebase.